If you’re starting or expanding your business you may need to obtain finance.

 - Venture capitalists — professional investors that invest large funds into businesses (as equity) with potential for high growth and profit.

-- Family or friends – may provide funds in return for a share in your business or as a partnership.
+- Family or friends — may provide funds in return for a share in your business or as a partnership.
 Carefully consider this option as a breakdown in business relationships may affect your personal relationships.
-Read Partners in Business for more information.
+Read our guide: Starting a business partnership for more information.

 - Private investors — also known as ‘business angels’ are generally wealthy individuals who invest large sums of money in a business in return for equity and a share of the profits.